-Her Majesty's Prisons, in partnership with The Royal Bahamas Police Force, will perform all monitoring at pre-approved sites in The Bahamas and requires 24-hour technical assistance as needed.
-The Ministry expects to contract GPS equipment for the services.
-The proposed contract term is for an initial period of one (1) year with an option to renew for an additional three (3) year term.
-The vendor must furnish costs for a complete "turn key system" leveraging existing technologies across the Government, relevant to the proposed EM solution, for the duration of the initial one year contract as well as the costs for optional products.
+The Contractor (Vendor) will perform all monitoring at pre-approved sites in The Bahamas and requires 24-hour technical assistance as needed.
+The Ministry expects to contract (lease) GPS equipment for the services.
+The proposed contract term is for an initial period of three (3) year with an option to renew for an additional One (1) year term.
+The vendor must furnish costs for a complete "turnkey system" leveraging existing technologies across the Government, relevant to the proposed EM solution, for the duration of the initial Three-year contract as well as the costs for optional products.
 Although cost is a significant consideration, product reliability and performance, customer service and support, staff knowledge and qualifications, and company financial stability are also critical to the selection of the preferred vendor for the proposed system by the Government.